Michael Collins (Irish leader): Commemoration

 An annual commemoration ceremony takes place in August near the ambush site at Béal na Bláth, County Cork, (Note: The cross is not placed at the actual spot where Collins was shot.
 This is located a number of yards to the south and on the other side of the road (see Damian Shiels and Nial Murray, 'The Archaeology of an Ambush: Surviving Traces of Béal na Blá, 22 August 1922'.
 RTÉ, 19 August 2022.
 Retrieved 10 January 2025.
 Also, Edward O'Mahony, 'The Ambush at Béal na mBláth'.
 Collins 22 Society, 2014.
 Retrieved 10 January 2025)) organised by The Béal na mBláth Commemoration Committee.
 In 2009, the former President of Ireland Mary Robinson gave the oration.
 In 2010 the Minister for Finance Brian Lenihan Jnr became the first Fianna Fáil person to give the oration.
 In 2012 on the 90th anniversary of the death of Collins, the Taoiseach Enda Kenny gave the oration, the first serving head of government to do so.
-There is also a remembrance ceremony at Collins' grave in Glasnevin Cemetery on the anniversary of his death every year.
+There is also a remembrance ceremony at Collins's grave in Glasnevin Cemetery on the anniversary of his death every year.